hmrc/import-control-entry-declaration-decision/README.md

 # Import Control Entry Declaration Decision

 The Import Control Entry Declaration Decision responsibilities:
-- receive JSON Decisions from C&IT
+- receive JSON decisions from C&IT
+- transform the decision to XML and send to Outcome microservice

 ## Development Setup
 - Run locally: `sbt run` which runs on port `9816` by default